docteurklein/migrate/README.md

 After each step execution, the `verify` script is invoked.

-If `verify` exits with a status code different than `0`, the rollback script is executed, and the whole migration stops.
+If `verify` exits with a status code different than `0`, all rollback scripts from impacted steps are executed, and the whole migration stops.

 ## Targets